-The Equity in Yoga scholarship program at Create Power Yoga is a brand new initiative to create better representation of BIPOC in the yoga community.
+The Equity in Yoga scholarship program at Create Power Yoga is a brand new initiative to create better representation of BIPOC (Black, Indigenous People of Color) in the yoga community.
 We believe representation matters, and BIPOC are under-represented in the yoga community and especially as yoga teachers.
-Our Diversity in Yoga scholarship program aims to create equity in the accessibility of yoga training and help BIPOC to overcome barriers to yoga trainings.
+Our Equity in Yoga scholarship program aims to create equity in the accessibility of yoga training and help BIPOC to overcome barriers to yoga trainings.

 With this scholarship, we aim to overcome some of the financial barriers to yoga education facing BIPOC.
 In an effort to reach as diverse a community as we can, we plan to advertise this scholarship in different ways than we have traditionally advertised our program in an effort to reach more communities where there are yogis, but no programs for training.